atsidaev/atsidaev.github.io/_posts/2015-2-2-Picasa-Command-Line-Uploader-OAuth2.md

 ---
 layout: post
 title: Picasa command line uploader with OAuth2 support
+tags: [ google, python, oauth, picasa ]
 ---

 I am a Picasa user and I'm not very happy with this.
 Application is terrible (and works under Wine badly) and site is not very convinient too.
 But I use them since storing photos in Picasa is obvious solution for any Google account holder.
-For a long time I used some command line uploader I found somewhere on the net, but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools (including even *GoogleCL* created by Google themself) stopped working.
+For a long time I used some command line uploader I found somewhere on the net, but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools
+(including even *GoogleCL* created by Google themself) stopped from working.

-So I created my own solution.
+This is why I created my own solution.
 Here is complete source code (Python 2.7) with comments.
 The program takes album name and path to a directory with *.jpg files as command line arguments.
+Then it created album and upload all of the jpg files there.

-Not a cool thing is that the manual steps are needed now.
-OAuth2 requires you to login into your account using browser.
+Bad thing is that the OAuth2 needs manual steps for user authentication.
+You need to target your browser to the Google url provided by the script, perform login there and allow access to your Google Photos account.

 ```python
 import sys, os, json